ijgit/CodeDiffusion/README.md

-# Bayesian Code Diffusion Artifacts [MLSys 2025 Under Review]
+# Bayesian Code Diffusion Artifacts [OSDI 2025 Under Review]

 - This repository contains an implementation of Bayesian Code Diffusion.
 - The code has been tested using the Docker image `nvcr.io/nvidia/pytorch:23.04-py3`.